cucapra/pollen/slow_odgi/README.md

 S	2	TTTT
 S	3	GGGG
 P	x	1+,2+,3+	*
-P	y	1+,2+	*
+P	y	1+,2+	*		// new
-P	z	1+	*
+P	z	1+	*		// new
 ```
 That is, the BED file has information about which paths to track and, for each path, over which of its run to track it and what name to give the resultant subpath.
 Running `inject` adds these paths.

 Consider, though, a more subtle example.
-The following BED file describes a legal subpath, but one that does not happen to line up the current segment-boundaries.
+The following BED file describes a legal subpath, but one that does not happen to line up with the current segment-boundaries.
 ```
 x	1	6	y
 ```
-Working with the same graph as before, `inject` now needs to split segments 1  and 2 in order to add path `y`.
+Working with the original graph and this new BED file, `inject` now needs to split segments 1  and 2 in order to add path `y`.
 ```
 S	1	A
 S	2	AAA